AnthonyStrickland/My_Social_Network/README.md

-# # 18 My Social Network
+# 18 My Social Network

 ## Description

 This is my social network application where you can share your thoughts, react to friends thoughts, and create a friend list.
 It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and Moment.js to format timestamps.
-The seed data is created using Insomnia.

 ## Installation

 click the link to open app: https://github.com/AnthonyStrickland/My_Social_Network

 ## Usage

-Assets\Get all users.png
-Assets\Find one user.png
-Assets\Create user.png
-Assets\Update user.png
-Assets\Add friend.png
+Assets\add a friend.png
+Assets\create user.png
-Assets\Delete friend.png
+Assets\delete friend.png
+Assets\get 1 user.png
+Assets\get all users.png
-Assets\Delete user.png
+Assets\update user.png

 ## Credits
 https://www.w3schools.com